• Skip to main content

-The humble periwinkle is often found creeping along hills and banks, providing green coverage and erosion control in areas that may need it most.
+The humble periwinkle flowers are often found creeping along hills and banks, providing green coverage and erosion control in areas that may need it most.
 It’s often referred to as creeping myrtle or creeping vinca.

 This ground-covering plant got its name from the beautiful flowers that decorate the foliage.
 It’s most often a blue flower, although there are many varieties of this plant in existence that come in a wide range of colours.